How to Clean PVC Pipe

 Caution: Be certain to wear a proper protective dust mask or respirator and use a shop vacuum in conjunction with the sander as you sand along the pipe.
 Or use a palm sander that has a dust collector fitting.
 You don't want to breath in the fine PVC dust particulates, which can be dangerous to your health.
 If you're allergic, or not comfortable with sanding, consider methods 3, 4 or 5.

 Lightly sand blemishes and imprints with a low-cost sanding pad.
 Get one with medium grit on one side, fine grit on the other.
-(I've used the 3-M brand.)
-Youíll find 'em at most hardware stores.
+(I use the 3-M brand.)
+You’ll find 'em at most hardware stores.

-Sanding pads conform to the pipeís contour and will remove markings with just a light pressure.
-As far as I'm concerned, this is the second best way rather than fooling around with the following methods.
+Sanding pads conform to the pipe’s contour and will remove markings with just a light pressure.
+As far as I'm concerned, this is the second best way rather than fooling around with the following, more dangerous, methods.

-ē Soak a small chunk of 000 steel wool in acetone and begin rubbing.
+• Apply a very small amount of acetone onto a small chunk of 000 steel wool and begin rubbing.

-Caution: Wear rubber gloves and an eye shield.
+Caution: Wear heavy-duty rubber gloves (such as yellow kitchen gloves) and an eye shield.
 Be sure to follow the directions on the acetone container.
 Work in a well ventilated area.

 Be sure to properly dispose of the soaked steel wool and/or rag immediately.